 These reports can talk more about the unique traits that make you, you, or your potential for developing certain types of diseases and conditions.

-Keep in mind that 23andMe does not guarantee the accuracy of their reports, but they can be used as a guide that you can use to dissect your health to a more detailed degree.
+Keep in mind that 23andMe does not guarantee the accuracy of their reports, but they can be used as a guide that you can use to dissect your genetic health information to a more detailed degree.

 Couples who are thinking about having children might also benefit from the 23andMe health reports because they lend insight on carrier status.
 If you carry any sort of chromosomal aberration that could be passed on to your child, then you can take the necessary steps to minimize those risks.

-- Intuitive tools – One thing you’ll really appreciate about 23andMe is how they try to provide tools that are easy and intuitive to use.
+One thing you’ll really appreciate about 23andMe is how they try to provide tools that are easy and intuitive to use.
 Even the most inexperienced of researchers can easily squeeze out more relevance out of their results by way of the 23andMe tools available.

 The dashboard is straightforward, simple to understand, and is designed especially to streamline your effort to fine-tune the results you receive.
-So whether your purpose is genealogy, ancestry, or health, the tools can be especially easy to get the hang of.
+So whether your purpose is genealogy, ancestry, or genetic health, the tools can be especially easy to get the hang of.

-- Proactive online community – Anyone who gets to explore the 23andMe system will say that it operates a lot like a social media platform.
+Anyone who gets to explore the 23andMe system will say that it operates a lot like a social media platform.
 Connections can be easy to find and contact, as long as you opt-in to the DNA Relatives feature.

 But aside from the ease of establishing connections, 23andMe also provides you with the opportunity to share and compare information in a variety of ways.
 So what you get is a holistic social experience that doesn’t only enrich your research, but also encourages the connections between relatives.

-- More detailed results than your average autosomal DNA test – Autosomes are the 22 pairs of chromosomes that do not include the last, sex-linked pair.
+Autosomes are the 22 pairs of chromosomes that do not include the last, sex-linked pair.
 Typical autosomal tests will only consider information from 22 chromosomes, but the 23andMe test – as you can infer from its name – considers all 23.

 For that reason, the 23andMe test can provide you with more information than at a typical autosomal test.
 That includes sending you as far back as your general haplogroup.